-Carbonara is a traditional Italian pasta dish from Rome that is made with egg, cured pork such as guanciale, pancetta, lardons or smoked bacon, cheeses and black pepper.
-The cheeses traditionally used is Pecorino Romano and Parmigiano-Reggiano and it’s generally made with spaghetti but can also include fettuccini, rigatoni, linguine or bucatini.
+Spinach carbonara is a wonderful vegetarian carbonara variation based on the traditional Italian carbonara from Rome that is made with egg, cured pork cheek (Guanciale), cheeses and black pepper.
+The cheese traditionally used is Pecorino Romano and sometimes Parmigiano-Reggiano.
+It’s generally made with spaghetti but can also include fettuccini, rigatoni, linguine or bucatini.
+But watch out as the traditional carbonara cheeses aren’t vegetarian, see notes below the recipe for alternatives.

-Personally I do love a traditional bacon carbonara made with outdoor reared, organic pork.
-But as part of a sustainable lifestyle, we are actively reducing meat consumption and we’re avoiding any low welfare animal products, so this is a great alternative to the more popular meat-based carbonara.
+As part of a sustainable lifestyle, we are actively reducing meat consumption and we’re avoiding any low welfare animal products, so this vegetarian carbonara is a great alternative to the more popular meat-based option.

 Vegetarian Spinach Carbonara

 - 250 g organic spinach washed and roughly chopped

 - 100 g vegetarian Italian hard cheese for organic vegetarian cheese, please see notes

 - 250 – 300 g organic linguine, spaghetti or other long pasta

 - Add the pasta to salted water with a little bit of olive oil and cook on medium to high heat until tender.
 Once cooked drain the pasta and let it cool for a few minutes.